 Home Front Friday is a regular series that highlights the can do spirit on the Home Front during World War II and illustrates how that spirit is still alive today!
-There seems to be a holiday for everything these days.
-Along with federal holidays, there are those that observe friendships or different foods and have your […]
+To keep the past alive, and to add some different foods to weekly meals and flavor to our posts, there will be a few Home Front […]

 The War in the Pacific Classroom Resources